spicermicer/CandelaObscuraTaleSpire/README.md

-# CandelaObscuraTaleSpire
+# Candela Obscura Helper

-Provides a symbiote for playing Candela Obscura on TaleSpire
+A sparkling new symbiote!